DevExpress-Examples/XAF_logon-form-manage-users-register-a-new-user-restore-a-password/Readme.md

 >
 > [How to: Use Google, Facebook and Microsoft accounts in ASP.NET XAF applications (OAuth2 authentication demo)](https://github.com/DevExpress-Examples/xaf-web-forms-use-oauth2-authentication-providers).
 >
 > Instead of a custom-tailored implementation, we recommend that you delegate these routine tasks to OAuth2 providers.
-Microsoft 365 or Google GSuite services enable user and document management that's familiar to anyone who works with business apps.
-Your XAF application can easily integrate these OAuth2 providers into the logon form.
-You only need to add some boilerplate code.
+Microsoft 365 or Google GSuite services include user and document management familiar to business app users.
+Your XAF application can integrate these OAuth2 providers into the login form - you only need to add some boilerplate code.

 ## Implementation Details